Spectral Properties of Transverse Laguerre-Gauss Modes in Parametric Down-Conversion: Introduction

-Despite the interest and relevance of efficient SPDC sources, few studies have considered the impact of spectral-spatial coupling on the discrete mode decomposition.
-A simple and closed expression that fully describes the spatio-temporal correlations of SPDC in a general and practical way is still lacking.
-To contribute to this need, we recently derived a simple expression for the biphoton state which is valid for the majority of experimentally relevant SPDC configurations~\cite{Baghi2022}.
+Despite the interest and relevance of efficient SPDC sources, only a handful of studies have considered the impact of spectral-spatial coupling on the discrete mode decomposition.
+For example, the spatio-spectral coupling is implicit to Ref. ~\cite{Bennink2010} discussion of efficient fiber coupling of photon pairs in SPDC.
+Further, the effect that changing the focal position of a Gaussian beam has on the temporal properties of photons was discussed in Refs. ~\cite{Where_Molina,Bandwidth_control_Molina,Measurement_Shape_Molina}.
+Despite these efforts, and to the best of our knowledge, the question of the spectrally-dependent mode decomposition has not yet been discussed in more general terms.
+Despite its great practical relevance for experiments, a simple, closed, and general expression that fully describes the spatio-temporal correlations of SPDC in a discrete spatial mode basis has remained elusive.
+To contribute to this need, we recently derived a simple expression for the biphoton state in terms of Laguerre-Gauss modes, which is valid in a wide range of SPDC configurations~\cite{Baghi2022}.

 This article extends upon our previous work and discusses, from theory to experiment, how the spatio-spectral coupling in SPDC can be harnessed to engineer spatially entangled biphoton states on the orbital angular momentum (OAM) basis.
 We discuss the efficiency, purity, and fidelity of the generated states and study the spectral dependence of the OAM biphoton states.
 We find a simple method to achieve a bright flat spiral spectrum in a desired subspace (here demonstrated for OAM values up to $|\ell|=4$) and show that the purity of entanglement between different OAM modes can be controlled by purposely adding (suppressing) spectral distinguishability.